 What about self-insurance?

-Sometimes self-insurance can work out cheaper in the long run 鈥 that’s when you save up or invest what you would otherwise pay in insurance premiums and use this to fund your pet’s treatment.
+Sometimes self-insurance can work out cheaper in the long run – that’s when you save up or invest what you would otherwise pay in insurance premiums and use this to fund your pet’s treatment.
 The beauty of self insurance is that there are zero restrictions on what you can spend these savings on.
 Given that this breed doesn’t usually rack up particularly high bills at the vet, this could be a good option.
 But remember that this only works when your treatment costs are lower than the balance of your savings, so it’s still a risky proposition

 How much does pet insurance for a cavoodle cost?

-On average, premiums for a three-month-old cavoodle are $57 per month, and $65 for a three-year-old.
+On average, premiums for a 3-month-old cavoodle are $62 per month, and $99 for a 5-year old.

-We analysed 17 different pet insurance policies to find those that provide a good level of cover for cavoodles.
+We analysed 12 different pet insurance policies to find those that provide a good level of cover for cavoodles.

 What is the best pet insurance for cavoodles?

 Below, we reveal the best value pet insurance policies for cavoodles.
-Log in to unlock this members-only content, or join 糖心Vlog to get instant access to all of our expert, independent reviews.
+Log in to unlock this members-only content, or join Vlog to get instant access to all of our expert, independent reviews.

 These policies include cover for skin and gastrointestinal conditions, ear infections, medications for MVD and BOAS, and an annual benefit limit of at least $20,000, but make sure you read the PDS to understand the limitations of this cover before purchasing a policy.